CliMA/Oceananigans.jl/docs/src/fields.md

  0.0  0.0   0.0   0.0   0.0   0.0
 ```

-The halo regions are full of zeros.
+The interior region is populated, but the surrounding halo regions are all 0.
-To remedy this situation, we need to `fill_halo_regions!`:
+To remedy this situation we need to `fill_halo_regions!`:

 ```jldoctest fields
 using Oceananigans.BoundaryConditions: fill_halo_regions!